kubeedge/ianvs/docs/proposals/simulation/simulation.md

 ## Goals

-The project is committed to building an edge-cloud collaborative AI Bechmark for edge-cloud collaborative lifelong detection in the Kubeedge open source community.
+The project is committed to building an edge-cloud collaborative AI Benchmark for edge-cloud collaborative lifelong detection in the Kubeedge open source community.

 - Provide downloadable open source datasets and data processing scripts for the difficulty in obtaining datasets and supporting algorithms
 - Provides industrial-grade distributed collaborative system simulation for the problem that the repeated deployment of edge-cloud collaboration is too heavy